amilajack/safe-access-check/README.md

 // TypeError: Unexpected coercion of type "NaN" and type
 // "undefined" using "+" operator

+safeCoerce(new String('12'), '>', 12);
+// TypeError: Unexpected comparison of type "String" and type
+// "number" using ">" operator

 // 3.
 Usage for better undefined propagation errors